rabbitmq/rabbitmq-website/site/release-notes/README-3.2.3.txt

 LDAP plugin
 -----------
 bug fixes
-25914 fix error caused by post-bind lookup of distinguishedName on OpenLDAP
+25914 fix use of dn_lookup_attribute configuration on OpenLDAP

 Upgrading